deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

   * `Projects -> New Project`;
   * `Project Name` will be used in the URL.
 You can choose any name, for example, `d8s`;
   * `Access Level`: `Public`;
-  * `Proxy Cache` — enable and choose the Registry, created in the previous step.
+  * `Proxy Cache` — enable and choose the Registry, created in the previous step;
+  * `Projects -> Your project name -> Policy -> Action -> Delete` — Delete automatically created cleanup policy, that removes images older than 7 days.

 ![](images/registry/harbor/harbor2.png)